CreativeRusBear/Cheetah_Software/README.md

 ## License

 **Cheetah Software** is open-sourced software licensed under the MIT License (MIT).
 Please see [License File](LICENSE) for more information

+## Documentation

+You can find the Node Chat documentation [on the website](https://creativerusbear.github.io/Cheetah_Software/).

 ## Conclusion